 13. Baixa District: Tacky Souvenir Shops

-Other than that, its filled with tourist shops and tourist restaurants.
+Other than that, this area filled with tourist shops and tourist restaurants.
 It’s not the place to buy souvenirs.

 The best thing about Baixa is that is has tram, train, and bus connections to get to other places in Lisbon.
-Otherwise, skip it and spend time elsewhere.
+Otherwise, make a quick stop and spend time elsewhere.

 14. Pilar 7 Bridge